cnorick/curse-of-strahd-notes/Characters/Lydia Petrovna.md

 	- she tries to spread good cheer by throwing daily tea-and-sandwich parties in the parlor for her "dearest friends," many of them poor folk who tolerate the baroness only because they crave something warm to eat and drink
 - Lydia is a gods-fearing woman and the younger sister of the town priest, [[Father Lucian Petrovich]]
 - She is a descendant of [[Tasha Petrovna]], a priest entombed in [[Castle Ravenloft (K)|Castle Ravenloft]] ([[area K84]])
+- She is the secret evil in town

 ## History/Info
+- She's so clearly lost to [[Vargas Vallakovich|Vargas]]'s brainwashing that she can barely process other info
+	- If players say anything un-kosher, she blinks as if she doesn't hear and laughs nervously

 ## What They Want